 However you choose to travel, we are very happy to help you sort out your itinerary.

-Pedals are obviously fairly important on a cycling tour!
+Pedals are obviously fairly important on a cycling holiday!
 We stock the following kinds:

 Flat – i.e. no special cleats or grips, these pedals can be used with any kind of footwear.
 If you do not regularly use special pedals or cycling shoes, we recommend standard trainers/sneakers to wear while riding.